nodemcu/nodemcu-firmware/docs/modules/console.md

 in on the data received on the console programatically, and the interactivity may also be disabled (and re-enabled) programatically if so desired.

+There is a helper script (`scripts/upload-file.py`) which can be used to easily upload files to NodeMCU via this module.
+The script may also be used as inspiration for integrating such functionality into IDEs.

 ## console.on()

 Used to register or deregister a callback function to handle console events.